tmbnrt/tmbnrt/README.md

 ## Hi there 👋, welcome to my GitHub profile!

-I'm Tim Beinert, a passionate software developer with engineering background from Germany.
+I'm Tim Beinert, a passionate software developer with simulation engineering background from Germany.
 My journey began during my engineering studies, when I stepped into the world of simulation software development.
 Since then, I've been focused on digitizing industrial engineering processes through custom-built software solutions.

 What drives me?
 The ever-evolving nature of software development — it continuously pushes me to learn and grow.